-Use of AI-powered applicant tracking system eliminates the need for the recruiter to go through thousands of resumes in order to shortlist the candidates while simultaneously ensuring a bias-free hiring.
+Use of AI-powered applicant tracking system eliminates the need for the recruiter to go through thousands of resumes in order to shortlist the candidates while simultaneously reducing the chance for biased hiring.

-Machine learning algorithms that are trained on clean data sets level the playing field and remove bias from the hiring process.
-Automation of the applicant and resume screening process also reduces the hours that recruiters spend on analysing and going through the candidate profiles individually to shortlist them manually.
+Machine learning algorithms that are trained on clean datasets level the playing field and reduce bias from the hiring process.
+Automation of the applicant and resume screening process also reduces the hours that recruiters spend on analyzing and going through the candidate profiles individually to shortlist them manually.
 It also shortens the time to hire by significantly speeding up the hiring cycle.

 Ideal’s resume screening software is one of the best examples of such advanced tools which are meant to streamline the tedious hiring process.
-The platform makes sure that the entire recruiting process remains bias free.
+The platform ensures that talent is evaluated objectively.
 Also, it ensures that each and every applicant is reviewed and treated fairly.

 3. Skilled workforce

 In order to form an engaged workforce, training and development activities are a necessary part of the employee retention strategy.
 In a rapidly changing environment which witnesses new technological innovations taking place quickly, continuous learning has become a must and needs to be facilitated from the onboarding stage itself.

 Employees within the organization have access to a large pool of learning resources but they often fail to identify and shortlist the training or program that has the potential to be most beneficial for them.